 The overarching implication is that businesses need to first collect information, then carry out a risk assessment followed by risk mitigation.

-What products are covered?
+What products are covered by the EUDR?

 The Regulation applies to the following commodities and some derived products: